mcserversoft/documentation/docs/API/admin.md

 | DELETE | /api/v2/users/:userId | Delete an existing user |
 | POST | /api/v2/users/wipe/sessions | Wipe all active sessions |

-For more info about these routes visit the [API Documentation](https://apidocs.mcserversoft.com).
+For more info about these routes visit the [Users API Documentation](/apis/v2#tag/Users).